What I'm using right now

 What I'm avoiding (and why)

 Stocks I'm sitting out for now despite wanting in.
-Usually a valuation call rather than a view on the business.
+Usually because the price feels too high rather than a view on the business.

 The discipline I'm enforcing this month